worktheclock/replit.github.io/misc/achievements.md

 ###### Note that achievements is currently only enabled for explorers.
 Learn to become an explorer [here](https://repl.it/talk/announcements/Become-an-Explorer/6180)

-Achievements is a new Repl.it feature rolling out in the summer 2020 for some users.
+Achievements is a new Repl.it feature rolling out in the summer 2020.
 These achievements are given out when a user completes a certain number of actions or a specific action.
 Achievements is a way to encourage replers to navigate the platform, engage with the community and meet personal goals.

 ## List of Achievements